 Here are some tips you can use to avoid becoming a victim of cyber fraud:

 - Do not respond to unsolicited (spam) e-mail.

-- Do not give our personal/financial information over the phone or email, to someone you do not know.
+- Do not give our personal/financial information over the phone, email or text.

 - Do not click on links contained within an unsolicited e-mail.